tanseda/serverless-orders/system-architecture.md

 ```

 ### Deploying To Production
-I used AWS SAM to manage the deployment to the AWS.
+I used AWS SAM to manage the deployment to AWS.
 All the AWS resources are created from 'template.yml'.

 AWS SAM comes built-in with CodeDeploy to provide gradual Lambda deployments.
-SAM will do the following controls, if it's configured in template.yml:
+SAM will do the following controls if it's configured in template.yml:
-* Gradually shifts customer traffic to the new version until you're satisfied that it's working as expected, or you roll back the update.
+* Gradually shifts customer traffic to the new version until you're satisfied that it's working as expected or roll back the update.
 * Defines pre-traffic(PreTraffic) and post-traffic (PostTraffic) test functions to verify that the newly deployed code is configured correctly and your application operates as expected.
 * Rolls back the deployment if CloudWatch alarms are triggered